skim-aero/ICT_2020/README.md

   * Minor arrangements

-***
-## 1. Software Introduction

- This is the software for the ICT Project 2020 flight tests.
-Main purposes of this software are detecting obstacles and target using YOLOv3 based on cuDNN and calculating the Geodetic coordinate position of those objects.
-This software had programmed to be worked properly on PNUAV-R2 and PNUAV-R3(Also any other platform which have same configuration).

-**Developed by Sukkeun Kim**
-**Flight Dynamics Lab., Dept. of Aerospace Eng., Pusan National University, Korea**
-* Email: <s.kim.aero@gmail.com>

-## 2. Software Modules

- This software has 4 modules to conduct the mission as follow.
-Detailed function of the modules, see below.

-1. SerialComm: Works for the serial communication(RS232) with FCC(Mbed) based on libserial.
-2. VidProc: Works for the video input/output and several processing based on OpenCV.
-3. DetecObj: Works for detecting objects and calculating the Geodetic coordinate position based on OpenCV and YOLOv3.
-4. Gimbal: Works for gimbal control based on JHPWMDriver.

-## 3. HW/SW Configuration and Requirements
-### Hardware

-* Nvidia Jetson TX2 with ConnectTech Inc. carrier board
-  * ConnectTech Inc. Elroy (ASG002) for PNUAV-R2 (No longer)
-  * ConnectTech Inc. Astro (ASG001) for PNUAV-R4~6
-* Camera and gimbal system
-  * Tarot Peeper HD 10X with TL10A00 gimbal for PNUAV-R3 (No longer)
-  * GoPro 3 with Tarot T4-3D gimbal for PNUAV-R4~6
-* AVerMedia DarkCrystal HD Capture Mini-PCIe C353
-* SunFounder PCA9685 PWM servo driver

-### Software

-* Nvidia Jetson TX2 (Minimun)
-  * JetPack 4.2.2
-    * Ubuntu Kernel: L4T R32.2.1 (18.04)
-    * GCC/G++: 7.5.0
-    * CUDA: 10.0/cuDNN 7.5.0
-* CMake 3.12.0 (Minimum)
-* OpenCV 4.2.0 (Minimum)
-* C353 Driver 1.5.0600 (for JetPack 4.2.2)
-* Libserial 1.0.0
-* JHPWMDriver

-## 4. Gimbal Calibration(Tarot T4-3D)

- Tarot T4-3D gimbal gets the PWM signal from PCA9685 through the signal line and PCA9685 communicate with Jetson TX2 using I2C.
-For the detail, see below.
-* Bus and Channel: Bus 0, Ox44
-* Frequency: 60Hz
-* PWM Channel Info (PNUAV-R4)
-  * Pan: Channel 0 (300~440: -90 deg. to 90 deg.)
-  * Tilt: Channel 1 (260~390: -90 deg. to 10 deg. and 335 for -30 deg.)
-  * Neutral: 370
-* PWM Channel Info (PNUAV-R5)
-  * Pan: Channel 0 (320~460: -90 deg. to 90 deg.)
-  * Tilt: Channel 1 (280~410: -90 deg. to 10 deg. and 355 for -30 deg.)
-  * Neutral: 390
-* Connection Info: Use righthandside input ports

-## 5. To Run the Software

-1. Make sure every hardware and software which had required are ready.
-2. Make sure YOLOv3 names, cfg and weights are in the build directory.
-3. Do CMake and make using the command as below in build directory.
-Use root permission to use the I2C bus.
-	>$ cmake ..
-	>$ make -j4
-	>$ sudo ./ICT_2020

-***
 ## Appendix 1: How to build required libraries on Jeston TX2

 1. Flash Jetpack to Jetson TX2